ilyabelkin/HappyBee/README.md

 ## HappyBee is a companion set of features to complement ecobee smart thermostats

 * **Instant Home/Away mode** that's immediately triggered by turning on a security camera or another device.
 The native away mode takes hours to be triggered, and only when the conditions are ideal.
 Temperature can still be controlled in the HappyBee Away mode.
-* HappyBee also **fixes a bug when HRV and furnace fan run indefinitely** when the native "Away for now" mode is triggered remotely via the ecobee app, API, IFTTT etc.
+* HappyBee also **fixes a bug when Heat Recovery Ventilator (HRV) and furnace fan run indefinitely** when the native "Away for now" mode is triggered remotely via the ecobee app, API, IFTTT etc.
+* **Humidity normalization** using HRV, with frost control applied in Winter
-* **Humidity normalization** using a Heat Recovery Ventilator
+* **Temperature normalization** using the furnace blower when temparature difference between any sensors is over a treshold
 * **Precise occupancy alerts** if movement was detected by one of the ecobee remote sensors (a.k.a. ["Suspicious Bees"](https://www.youtube.com/watch?v=bEwE4wyz00o&t=402&cc_load_policy=1))
 * **Emergency alerts** when ecobee thermostat is off in cold weather, lost power or disconnected
 * **Furnace and ecobee re-start** if the thermostat hangs after a short-term power outage.
 This requires a smart switch like (of course) Belkin Wemo Light Switch